hashgraph/hedera-mirror-node/docs/database/citus.md

                     |                                                               |
         (1 row)
         ```
-     4. Save the `labelfile` value from the output of step 3 to `/opt/backup/base/backup_label`.
+     4. Save the `labelfile` value from the output of the previous step to `/opt/backup/base/backup_label`.

    - Use `pg_basebackup`

-     `pg_basebackup -c fast -Ft -l 2023-10-02-base -P -z -D /opt/backup/base`.
-The command will create three files, the
+     Example command, `pg_basebackup -c fast -Ft -l 2023-10-02-base -P -z -D /opt/backup/base`.

-     only file needed to restore the database is `base.tar.gz`.
+     The command will create three files, the only file needed to restore the database is `base.tar.gz`.
      ```
      -rw-------    1 postgres postgres    240308 Oct  2 17:29 backup_manifest
      -rw-------    1 postgres postgres 909736907 Oct  2 17:29 base.tar.gz